Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

-We manage projects across Pacific Palisades, Bel Air, Malibu, Beverly Hills, Brentwood, and the greater Westside where the housing stock spans every era of LA's building code history.
+We manage projects across greater West Los Angeles where the housing stock spans every era of LA's building code history.
 Many of these homes sit on hillsides with complex geological conditions that compound seismic risk.
-Our work in structural remediation and major renovations regularly involves seismic evaluation, and the questions homeowners ask about retrofit are remarkably consistent regardless of budget or neighborhood.
+Our work in structural remediation and major renovations involves seismic evaluation as a routine part of scope development, and the questions homeowners ask about retrofit are remarkably consistent regardless of budget or neighborhood.

 1. WHY LA'S BUILDING CODE HISTORY MATTERS TO YOUR HOME